 - Not overlooking traditional buying considerations such as the business viability and vision of the supplier, support, hardware requirements, training and services and so on.

 And let’s certainly not overlook the SCADA/HMI security aspects of the software you are looking at!
-More in the video below and in the overview of the mentioned software selection and evaluation guide.
+More in the overview of the mentioned software selection and evaluation guide.